Disability & Income Replacement Insurance

 How to File a Claim

 You may file a claim up to 30 days before your anticipated last day worked but no more than 12 months from your last day in pay status.
 Contact Aetna at 1-800-960-0052 to begin your claims process.
 See thefor more information.

 Popular Forms & Publications

 - Enroll via eBenefits or submit a paper within the first 30 days of employment.

-- If you elect to have your coverage effective on or after the first of the month following your date of hire, you will pay the total premium for the first 12 months of coverage (not eligible for employer contribution).
+- the first of the month on or following your eligibility date (usually date of hire).
+You will pay the total premium for the first 12 months of coverage (not eligible for employer contribution).

-- If you elect to have your coverage effective after 1 year of state/UW WRS service, you will be eligible for the employer contribution towards your premium.
+- after 1 year of state/UW WRS service.
+You will be eligible for the employer contribution towards your premium.

 If you do not enroll when initially eligible, you may have an opportunity to enroll once your sick leave balance reaches certain levels.